Trippik/PfSense_Dashboard-Data_Collection_Server/README.md

   - Log packets blocked by 'Block Private Networks' rules
   - Web Server Log
   - Log errors from the web server process
-Finally, configure remote logging with appropriate source addresses and syslog server addressing for your setup, and then set the "Remote Syslog Contents" to "Everything"